 Yes, depending on how complex your site is, optimizing your website yourself can be a realistic option.
 SEO has changed over the years, but the fundamentals are still valid.

 Keep in mind, Google frowns on shortcuts and if they perceive that your site has attempted to manipulate the algorithm unfairly, their punishment can be extremely damaging.
-So if in doubt, hire a reputable SEO company or consultant.
+So if in doubt, hire a reputable SEO expert or consultant.

 Optimize Your Small Business Website

-As you can imagine, most small business owners want to take advantage of free, qualified search engine traffic.
+Most small business owners want to take advantage of free, qualified search engine traffic.
 As such, ranking for some topics can be highly competitive.

 Perform basic keyword research.
 Learn how to find relevant keywords and phrases for your business.